 People tell me that I’m just too romantic.
 I’m just a dreamer.
 A friend of mine told me all the people she knew who had tried to do something different and had ended up crawling back to their original profession with tails between legs, but she also told me that even if I manage to get another job, it will never make up for the fact that I didn’t finish my F2, because this is the biggest mistake of my life and I will regret it.

 It makes me feel panicky just recalling these conversations.
-I feel like a small child who had done something very bad and was now being scolded, but it was worse, because I didn’t have the protection of being a small child.
+I feel like a small child who had done something very bad and is now being scolded, but it is worse, because I don’t have the protection of actually being a small child.
 I am an adult, supposed to be successful, supposed to be self-sufficient, but all I am is one great big failure.

 There it was.
 That word.
 Failure.